What Matters Most:

 But it is the enormous scope of this issue that provides us with opportunity.
 Through climate action, we can tackle income inequality, grow the economy, and build a more just America.
 Diana knows this, and now she invites you to see what we can do in a climate of justice.

 ENVIRONMENTAL PROTECTIONS & JUSTICE

 For the past 10 years, Diana has been working to combat climate change and advocating for measures to protect Colorado and our environment.
 Most recently, Diana worked tirelessly to establish common sense buffer zones between our homes and schools and industrial extraction sites.
 But we need to go much further.

-Funding a Green New Deal.
-This important resolution is an excellent start towards protecting our planet for future generations.
+Supporting and Funding Bernie Sanders Green New Deal (proposed, August, 2019).
+This important resolution is a bold action for protecting our planet for future generations.

 Investing in renewable energy sources.
 Our energy needs cannot be met by a single source and are too important to leave to a finite, volatile resource.
 Fully renewable energy by 2030 will help preserve our planet, strengthen our national security, and put more money into the pockets of American taxpayers.

 Federal support for a Just Transition.
 There are already jobs in renewable energy that need skilled workers.
 For those fields with declining job opportunities, we can utilize existing Joint Apprenticeship Training Centers and offer job retraining programs as necessary.
 This makes both environmental and economic sense — investing in our existing workers will ensure job security for hundreds of thousands of workers.

 Rejoin and expand the international coalition tackling climate change.
 We can make great strides within our own borders, but we need to recognize the global threat that we face.
 Every nation has a part to play in protecting our environment, and America needs to put its weight behind international efforts.